 We have a pile of resources to help you plan your trip to Death Valley National Park.
 Start with our overall Death Valley planning guide.
 It has general information about the parks, an FAQ, top things to do, accommodation information and links out to itinerary, hiking and camping articles.

 You can also check out our 2-day Death Valley itinerary.
-We’ve also got tips for taking the scenic Golden Valley and Sidewinder Canyon hikes.
+We’ve also got tips for taking the scenic Golden Valley and Sidewinder Canyon hikes and nearby ghost towns.
 If you are planning to camp, be sure to use our camping guide to figure out the best place to stay.

 If you aren’t camping, be sure to book ahead if you want to stay inside the park, because there are only three hotels in the park’s borders.
 But you can use our Death Valley lodging guide to find hotels inside and outside of the park which has choices for all budgets.